tmilne5/Trust-the-Critics/README.md

 The required arguments are:
 * 'target' : The dataset used to train the WGAN - can be either 'mnist' or 'fashion' (for Fashion-MNIST).
-* 'data' : Directory where the MNIST (or Fashion-MNIST) dataset is located, in a format that can be accessed by an instance of the torchvision.datasets.MNIST class (resp torchvision.datasets.FashionMNIST).
+* 'data' : Folder where the MNIST (or Fashion-MNIST) dataset is located, in a format that can be accessed by an instance of the torchvision.datasets.MNIST class (resp torchvision.datasets.FashionMNIST).
+* 'fid_data' : Folder containing the test data from the MNIST dataset saved as individual jpg files.
+For instance, this folder could contain files of the form '00001.jpg', '00002.jpg', etc. (although extensions other than .jpg can be used).
+* 'checkpoints' : A string of integers separated by underscores.
+The integers specify the iterations at which misalignments and FID are computed, and training will continue until the largest iteration is reached.

-The arguments that need to be specified when running this script are listed in a commented section at the top of the script.
-The folder specified by the 'temp_dir' argument needs to contain a copy of the MNIST dataset in a format that can be accessed by an instance of the torchvision.datasets.MNIST class.
-For FID evaluation, the 'temp_dir' folder should also include a subfolder named 'temp_dir/mnisttest' containing the test data from the MNIST dataset saved as individual jpg files 'temp_dir/mnisttest/00001.jpg', 'temp_dir/mnisttest/00002.jpg', etc.  The misalignment results reported in the paper (Tables 1 and 5, and Figure 3), correspond roughly to setting the 'checkpoints' argument equal to '10_25000_40000', with '10' corresponding the early stage in training, '25000' to the mid stage, and '40000' to the late stage.
+The misalignment results reported in the paper (Tables 1 and 5, and Figure 3), correspond roughly to setting the 'checkpoints' argument equal to '10_25000_40000', with '10' corresponding the early stage in training, '25000' to the mid stage, and '40000' to the late stage.